kindista/kindista/src/markdown/sharing-guide-sidebar.md

 **Do not post an offer as part of a request or a request as part of an offer.**
 More about this [here](/faq#can-i-barter-on-kindista).

+Please post multiple items or services into separate offers and requests, so that each one can be categorized properly.

 Please keep your descriptions as short and clear as possible to help others find what they are looking for quickly.